isomerpages/imda-oin/_ongoing-challenges/1e-innovplus10.md

           <li><b><h4>Population Health (Company Pseudonym)</h4></b> We are a hospital of Singapore’s Public Healthcare System seeking a learning solution to increase awareness and understanding of active aging amongst community and employees.
 We envisage the solution to be highly personalised, predictive and engaging.

 <h5>What We Are Looking For</h5>
-To develop a mobile optimised platform that consists of the following 2 portals:
+To develop a mobile optimised platform that consists of the following 2 portals:<br><br>

  Portal 1: Learning Management System (For Residents)<br>
     1. To develop a series of self-assessment tools for residents to learn more about their health status i.e. psychosocial health, function and nutritional status.
 These comprise of questionnaires that will help them reflect on and evaluate their lifestyle, mood and social, Clinical Frailty Score and risk of falls, as well as nutritional awareness.
 The final assessment should also be made available to the residents.<br>